Bank run: Systemic banking crisis

 A silent run occurs when the implicit fiscal deficit from a government's unbooked loss exposure to zombie banks is large enough to deter depositors of those banks.
 As more depositors and investors begin to doubt whether a government can support a country's banking system, the silent run on the system can gather steam, causing the zombie banks' funding costs to increase.
 If a zombie bank sells some assets at market value, its remaining assets contain a larger fraction of unbooked losses; if it rolls over its liabilities at increased interest rates, it squeezes its profits along with the profits of healthier competitors.
 The longer the silent run goes on, the more benefits are transferred from healthy banks and taxpayers to the zombie banks.
 The term is also used when many depositors in countries with deposit insurance draw down their balances below the limit for deposit insurance.

 The cost of cleaning up after a crisis can be huge.
 In systemically important banking crises in the world from 1970 to 2007, the average net recapitalization cost to the government was 6% of GDP, fiscal costs associated with crisis management averaged 13% of GDP (16% of GDP if expense recoveries are ignored), and economic output losses averaged about 20% of GDP during the first four years of the crisis.

+According to Copelovitch and Singer, states with larger foreign capital inflows and large securities markets are more vulnerable banking crises.